-While it's tempting to start with the latest, greatest data product-think: social media data-it's critical to first lay a solid foundation with granular, actionable data that can enrich your existing customer data to help reveal:
+While it's tempting to start with the latest, greatest data product - social media data - it's critical to first lay a solid foundation with granular, actionable data that can enrich your existing customer data to help reveal:

-- 1. Who your best customers are
+- 1 Who your best customers are

-- 2. Where you can find more customers like them
+- 2 Where you can find more customers like them

-- 3. The best way to reach them
+- 3 The best way to reach them

-- 4. How you should communicate with them
+- 4 How you should communicate with them

 Before anything else, it's important to first understand household composition, preferences and economic capacity.
 While this type of data may lack the flashy appeal of social media data, it provides critical customer insights that are the foundation of any successful framework.
-Census, survey and household demographic data can help with the household composition and preferences, revealing everything from the presence of children in a household, geographic location, attitudes and behaviors.
-Wealth and economic data based on a foundation of direct-measured financial assets can then help balance that information with actionable insights that can help reveal if consumers can afford a product, service or solution by providing information around estimated credit usage, income, spending capacity, ability to pay and more.
+Census, survey, and household demographic data can help with the household composition and preferences, revealing everything from the presence of children in a household, geographic location, attitudes, and behaviors.

+Wealth and economic data based on a foundation of direct-measuredTM financial assets can then help enhance demographic and preference data with actionable insights that can help reveal if consumers can afford a product, service or solution.
+Wealth and economic data can yield insights around a customer's estimated affluence, credit usage, income, spending capacity, financial durability, and more.

 For example, survey-based data may estimate that households with teenage children prefer a SUV over a minivan.
 Yet, at the household level, estimated spending capacity data may show they can only afford a compact car, not a SUV.
-If you're an auto dealer, this expanded insight can help to better focus your marketing efforts on people who not only want a specific type of vehicle, but can also afford it-such as married couples with teenage children who meet specific discretionary spending criteria.
+If you're an auto dealer, this expanded insight can help to better focus your marketing efforts on people who not only want a specific type of vehicle, but can also afford it - such as married couples with teenage children who meet specific discretionary spending criteria.
 To that point, the more insight you can add around economic capacity, the better.
-A consumer might look like a good prospect, but if their income, ability to pay and spending capacity are below average, they may not be an ideal prospect for a premium-priced offering.
+A consumer might look like a good prospect, but if their affluence, income, and spending capacity are below average, they may not be an ideal prospect for a premium-priced offering.